ChVenkatSai/Bank_Ledger/README.md

 I decided to have a linked list to store the transactions because we need a serial order of transactions stored such that it is immutable and auditable.
 I decided to have a simple hashmap to store user balances to ensure fast access (O(1)).
-The following is the design of the application:
+I decide to have interfaces allowing to switch between future implementations.
+(For example a database) The following is the design of the application:

 ![Alt text](um.PNG)

 ## Assumptions
 I assumed that the amount is given in such way that the balance amount never goes above the maximum limit of double.
-This can be easily overcome by performing string additions rather than double additions or having types that can store larger numbers.
+Working with double may introduce slight errors in calculation but this should not affect the results as the errors are generally in later places of decimals.
+We can bypass double implementation by performing string additions rather than double additions or having types that can store larger numbers.
 I've performed basic error handling in the requests but for intricate cases such as only allowing valid currency, we need more logic.
+I'm assuming I don't need to bother about these cases for now.
+I'm also assuming I don't need to handle concurrency for now.

 ## Bonus: Deployment considerations
 To deploy the application on for instance, let's say AWS,